Uinta Formation

 Fossil mammals from the Uinta formation define the Uintan North American Land Mammal Age.
-The index taxa include: Achaenodon, Amynodon, Diplacodon, Eobasileus, Leptotragulus, Oxyaenodon, Oromeryx, Prodaphænus, Protitanotherium, Protoptychus, Dolichorhinus (= Sphenocoelus), Ourayia, Procynodictis, Metarhinus, Mesomeryx, Bunomeryx, Hylomeryx, and Mytonomeryx.
+The index taxa include: Achaenodon, Amynodon, Diplacodon, Eobasileus, Leptotragulus, Oxyaenodon, Oromeryx, Prodaphaenus, Protitanotherium, Protoptychus, Dolichorhinus (= Sphenocoelus), Ourayia, Procynodictis, Metarhinus, Mesomeryx, Bunomeryx, Hylomeryx, and Mytonomeryx.
 During this interval, primates decline in diversity and relative abundance, primitive perissodactyls were replaced by more advanced forms, such as the Amynododontidae, new artiodactyls appeared, including Oromerycidae, Camelidae, Agriochoeridae, and Protoceratidae.
 Among rodents, Cylindrodontidae and Eomyidae replaced the Ischyromydidae, and rabbits make their first appearance as the tropical and subtropical habitats began to be replaced by more open habitats.

 More recent research has subdivided the Uintan into smaller intervals called biochronological zones (biochrons) based on distinctive suites of mammalian species: early (Ui1), middle (Ui2) and late (Ui3).
 These biochrons are based on taxa and do not correspond to the three informal members listed above.